kleenkanteen/about-me-in-5-minutes/README.md

 Don't be afraid to voice your disagreement, concerns, and in asking questions.
 Fortune favors the bold.

-Both within university classes and in my first 1 year internship as a full stack developer (in currently), I'm vocal and constantly asking questions.
+Both within university classes and in my first ever internship (and programming job), as a full stack developer (doing currently), I'm vocal and constantly asking questions.

 --